 - a.
 Start the engine. - b.
-Lower the drive wheel axle and steering wheel. - c.
-Engage the drive wheels. - d.
-When in position, use hydraulics to raise the wheels, so the deck rests flat on the ground.
+Engage the drive wheels. - c.
+Lower the drive wheel axle to move the conveyor into position. - 4.
+Use hydraulics to raise the drive wheels, so the deck rests flat on the ground. - 5.
+Detach the hitch and jack to remove them as tripping hazards.

-Electric Motor Unit:
+6. Electric Motor Unit: